Former Herald journalist Murray Mason found dead in creek remembered fondly by colleagues

 "Murray sort of came and went.
 He was that sort of person.
 Nice guy, but not really interested in being attached to any one place particularly."

-Former Herald business editor Mark Fryer worked with Mason in the 80s and 90s and said he was one of the old school journalists.
+Former Herald business editor Mark Fryer worked with Mason in the 80s and 90s and said he was one of the old-school journalists.

 "Always very friendly, but reserved about his own circumstances, and I always had the feeling there was some unhappiness there, or maybe it was just the drink," Fryer said.